Regular $K_3$-regular graphs: Introduction

 The paper is organised as follows.
 In Section~\ref{sect-defs-prelim}, we give all the necessary definitions that will be used in the paper.
 Section~\ref{sect-bounds} is devoted to establishing main technical bounds for vertex and edge $K_{3}$-degrees in regular $K_{3}$-regular graphs.
-The main results on the non-existence of such graphs are provided by Proposition~\ref{Cr:noDown} and Theorem~\ref{Pr:noDown}.
-Section~\ref{sect-cartes} deals with the operation of the Cartesian product applied to regular $K_{3}$-regular graphs.
-The obtained results give the tools for constructing regular $K_{3}$-regular graphs for some regularities.
+The important results on the non-existence of such graphs are provided by Proposition~\ref{Cr:noDown} and Theorem~\ref{Pr:noDown}.
 Section~\ref{sect-Turan} contains results on a well-known family of Tur\'an graphs, which are proved to be an important class of regular $K_{3}$-regular graphs.
-In particular, we present a characterisation of Tur\'an graphs for certain parameters in Corollary~\ref{cor:5.3}.
+In particular, we present a characterisation of Tur\'an graphs for certain parameters in Theorem~\ref{cor:5.3} and in Theorem~\ref{th:K333} (which also demonstrates non-existence).
 We conclude the paper with Section~\ref{sect-4}, presenting several open questions and research directions on regular $K_{3}$-regular graphs.
 Finally, Appendix~\ref{appendix} contains some examples of regular $K_{3}$-regular graphs for small regularities, and a table which summarises our results on the existence of these graphs.